If you’re looking for a way to make money from home while working on your own schedule, then becoming a ghostwriter is right up your alley!

 You’ll also want a separate email address just for your ghostwriting business.
 It’s always a good idea to have a separate work email.

-Lastly, being able to write using someone else’s voice and background takes a lot of skill- you may need to develop your skills consider courses like Earn More Writing or using an AI tool like Jarvis.
+Lastly, being able to write using someone else’s voice and background takes a lot of skill- you may need to develop your skills consider courses like this writing course from Earn More Writing or using an AI tool like Jasper.

 So, have we given you some food for thought on profitable side hustles like ghostwriting and freelance writing?